git-ahi/new-portfolio/README.md

 ## Support and contact details

 I'd love to chat!
-Ping me @kevocb on Twitter should any issues arise, or just say Hi!
+Ping me on [Twitter](https://twitter.com/kevocb) should any issues arise, or just say Hi!

 ### License